SIR WILLIAM UTTING CB

 “I am passionate about involving children and young people in decisions that affect them, and hope that my experience in communication and engagement will help Article 39 to achieve better outcomes for children in institutional settings.”

-Cathy has worked in communication within and external to Government for over 20 years, including the Department of Health and HM Prison Service.
-As press officer to the first Minister for Children and Young People, she spearheaded the involvement of children and young people in communication by Government.
+Cathy has worked in communication within and external to government for over 20 years, including the Department of Health and HM Prison Service.
+As press officer to the first Minister for Children and Young People, she spearheaded the involvement of children and young people in communication by government.

 Cathy transferred to policy making in 2002 where she managed the Participation Fund, working closely with children’s charities on the roll out of involvement of children and young people across England, and the recruitment of England’s first Children’s Commissioner.

 She has volunteered with youth charities in New York and London, focusing variously on campaigning and fundraising for projects in the Bronx, the environment and journalism.
+Cathy now works as a transformational coach, focusing on clarity around life change, and supporting small business owners.

 “I signed up to be a Trustee for Article 39 because I want to contribute my skills, knowledge and passion to this new charity whose mission is to improve the safe practices of children living in institutions.
 They are one of most vulnerable groups in society with little or no voice to address the injustices they face.”